7 Website Design Tips for Bloggers

 White space may be in the form of margins and spaces between blocks of content.
 These spaces make your site more readable, and produce a clean, modern look.
 On the other hand, having too much content crammed together, or too much content at all, can make your website look messy.
 Even more importantly, it means that you core message will get lost in all the noise.

 If you’re not sure how to add more whitespace to your blog, simply take out everything that is not necessary to achieve your goals.
 This will strip it back to only include the essentials and make your site more impactful and effective.
+Of course there is also a balance of white space and design features you should take full advantage of.
+No one wants to see a completely blank screen with text.
+If you’re wanting to find new ways to use fill unnecessary white space effectively with trending design ideas, you might want to view something such as these Elementor tutorials as an example.
+This could allow for inspiration into how to design your new webpages with some great elements.

 4. Plan Your Structure